2020 Minnesota Holstein Association Resolutions March 6, 2020

 Whereas, Minnesota Holstein human resources are the wealth of our organization,

-Therefore, be it resolved that the membership of the Minnesota Holstein Association (MHA), friends and guests present express of our thanks to Jenn Landman, our past executive secretary; Amanda Bedtke, business manager; Chelsey Asche, marketing manager; Sarah Beck, intern; Gil Silvers, graphic artist; the MHA Board of Directors, committee members, volunteers and hosts who directed and assisted in the success of any aspect of the Minnesota Holstein Association, with special recognition for the production of the Midwest Holsteins News.
+Therefore, be it resolved that the membership of the Minnesota Holstein Association (MHA), friends and guests present express our thanks to Amanda Bedtke, business manager; Chelsey Asche, past marketing manager; and Rachel Coyne, current marketing manager; the MHA Board of Directors, committee members, volunteers and hosts who directed and assisted in the success of any aspect of the Minnesota Holstein Association, with special recognition for the production of the Midwest Holsteins News.

 Resolution 37: Thanks to our Volunteers and Event Hosts Be it resolved that the members of the Minnesota Holstein Association (MHA), friends and guests present express our thanks to the hosts of the 2019 MN Holstein Field Day, the Lindahl Family; to the Hosts of the MN State Show, The Meeker County Holstein Club; and to the Rochester Area Holstein Club for hosting the 2020 All-Breeds Convention.

 Resolution 38: In Respect to our departed Holstein friends Be it resolved that the convention here join in a moment of silence in respect to our departed Holstein friends.

 Resolution 39: Maintaining Midwest Fall National Show at MN Whereas the exhibition of Registered Holstein dairy cattle promotes the breed, wholesome products and producers, and;

 Whereas the regional availability of National qualifying shows is paramount to exhibitor participation across the nation, and;

 Whereas the MN State Fair is among the Nation’s most highly attended State Fairs reaching over 2 million attendees in 12 days, and;